Mateuszworo97/Projects/README.rst

 Hardware
 ====
-Contains documentation of the sensors and components used
+Contains documentation of the sensors and components used.
+-Diagram of the electronic system of the device.

 Refer to `docs/hardware`.